3TUSK/FrogCraft-Rebirth/README.md

 ### Table of content:
  1. Intro of FrogCraft: Rebirth
+ 2. What's changed in this new port?
- 2. Future Plan
+ 3. Future Plan
- 3. License
+ 4. License
- 4. Credits
+ 5. Credits

 ### Introduction
 FrogCraft: Rebirth is spiritual successor of [FrogCraft][link_FrogCraft_original] (and also the [ported one][link_FrogCraft_ported]), an addon Mod for IndustrialCraft2/GregTech, majorly about chemical industry, featured with following: